SoftwareAG/cumulocity-self-service-certification/README.md

-## Purpose of this Repository and how to get Startet
+## Repository Purpose and How to Get Startet

 This repository provides documentation about the certification tool offered by Software AG.
 This tool is the core component of the self-service-certification for hardware manufacturers that want to test and certify their integrations with Cumulocity IoT.
 The tool can be used within the certification tenant that will be provided during the technical onboarding process.
 The onboarding will be initiated after a user registerd at the public [Device Partner Portal](https://devicepartnerportal.softwareag.com/) and created a company profile.